Ali-consciousroad/toDo-React-MobX-app-/README.md

-# Simple to do app with React and MobX
+# Simple to do app built using React and MobX

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).